mchmarny/eventmaker/README.md

 			--src="demo-client" --metric="my-metric" --range="0.01-10.00" --freq="3s"
 ```

+> if you don't have `go` installed locally you can run the latest release binaries published here https://github.com/mchmarny/iot-event-maker/releases

 Besides references to the IOT Core resources we created above, there are a few parameters worth explaining:

 * `--src` - Unique name of the device from which you are sending events.
 This is used to identify the specific sender of events in case you are running multiple clients (e.g. `my-laptop`)